SimranGahra/ENSE-271/readme.md

-# Github Repo

-- Welcome to  my Github
-- This is where my code and live
-- This reposotory created to showcase my projects from ENSE 271 Winter 2024
+ENSE Lab Projects Portfolio
+Welcome to my ENSE Lab Projects Portfolio!
+This repository is a collection of projects I have worked on in the ENSE lab, showcasing my journey and growth in Electronic, Networked, and Software Engineering.
+Each project highlighted here represents a piece of my learning, challenges, and accomplishments.